Vaping vs Smoking Dilemma: Which Option Is Better for You?

-The whole vaping vs smoking debate has slowly but surely come close to the neverending rivalries: pizza vs pasta, ice cream or froyo, football vs baseball, Friends or Seinfeld, Star Wars vs Star Trek, and a whole bunch of others.
+The whole vaping vs smoking debate has slowly but surely come close to the neverending rivalries: pizza vs pasta, football vs baseball, Star Wars vs Star Trek, and a whole bunch of others.
 However, what sets this dilemma apart is the fact that the differences are vital for our health.
 And in some cases, extremely detrimental.

-As this is a cannabis-oriented source of knowledge, our primary focus is going to be on vaping marijuana vs smoking it.
-Still, we’ll take a brief look at nicotine effects as well, especially in light of the recent events, the deaths which were supposedly caused by vaping.
+As this is a cannabis-oriented source of knowledge, our primary focus will be on vaping marijuana vs smoking it.
+Still, we’ll take a brief look at nicotine effects as well.

 So, what exactly is the truth?
 Let’s take a look at some vaping vs smoking health-related pros and cons.

 This is usually the number one concern for anyone who has ever entered a discussion about vaping and smoking.
 Here are some of the most common arguments.

 - Tar percentage — vaping is much less harmful than smoking because it does not produce any tar.
 Smoking statistics report that smoking marijuana is almost as dangerous as smoking tobacco.
 The very process of burning cannabis releases similar carcinogens and toxins like tobacco burning.